mmedhat007/chatmimic-connect/project_documentation/project_specs.md

 How leads are tracked and managed:
 1. Incoming messages create new contacts
 2. Contacts can be categorized into lifecycle stages (New Lead, Hot Lead, etc.)
+3. Manual lifecycle override prevents automatic updates when explicitly set by users
+4. Visual indicators show when a contact's lifecycle is in manual mode
-3. Contacts can be assigned to teams for handling
+5. Contacts can be assigned to teams for handling
-4. Workflow status shows automation processes applied to contacts
+6. Workflow status shows automation processes applied to contacts

 ---